jproney/MemoryCartography/README.md

 Now to analyze the results of the memory dumps run:

 python analyze.py vim_heap_analysis/ --rank 0

+Substitute other numbers into the "rank" field to explore other discovered pointers.

 To build the memory cartography graph on Vim run: